avocadobravado/css-week04/README.md

 ## Description

-The objective of this assignment was to create a fan/tribute website with Sass, using the Bourbon and Neat Sass libraries with the criteria:

-* Nesting is no more than four levels deep
-* Variables are used effectively
-* At least one use of @extend
-* Project is in a polished, portfolio-quality state
-* Requirements are in place by 5:00pm Friday deadline
-* At least one Bourbon @mixin or add-on
-* At least one custom @mixin of your own
-* Page is responsive using Sass-style media queries and/or a grid
-* Project architecture is well-organized and easy to understand (Feel free to customize the 7-1)
+The objective of this assignment was to create a personal portfolio using Flexbox, Sass, and CSS animations and transitions.
+The result is not a complete site, but the skeleton of a personal portfolio -- it includes the structure of a personal portfolio, but the site consists of just filler content as of June 18, 2017.
+Watch this repo in the weeks to come :)

 ## Setup/Installation Requirements